-Short Circuit is an ambitious new film talent initiative for Scotland.
+Short Circuit is an ambitious film talent initiative for Scotland.

 We aim to become a key hub for emerging fiction filmmaking talent in Scotland, supporting writers, directors and producers to develop creatively and professionally, and stimulating the creative and commercial success of Scotland’s film sector.

-Short Circuit will have an international outlook, helping Scotland-based filmmakers navigate the hugely exciting opportunities of the short film and first feature world.
+Short Circuit has an international outlook, helping Scotland-based filmmakers navigate the hugely exciting opportunities of the short film and first feature world.

-Our brand new short film scheme – Sharp Shorts – invites teams, writers and writer/directors to submit their short film ideas, and also encourages directors and producers to submit a note of interest to take part.
-Fifteen teams will receive guidance and support to complete a short film script, with up to nine teams developing, producing and distributing their short film.
+Our short film scheme – Sharp Shorts – invites teams, writers and writer/directors to submit their short film ideas, and also encourages directors and producers to submit a note of interest to take part.

 About Short Circuit

-Short Circuit is delivered by Film City Futures in partnership with Glasgow Film, and funded by Screen Scotland and BFI NETWORK, running initially until the end of March 2022.
+Short Circuit is delivered by Film City Futures in partnership with Glasgow Film, and funded by Screen Scotland and BFI NETWORK, running until the end of March 2023.

 Film City Futures’ mission is to connect people, space and opportunity, enabling access and entry to the screen industries for all.
 We offer industry focussed programmes that are creative, challenging, and, most importantly, meet the needs of the screen sector in Scotland, from the engagement of new and emerging talent, to personal and business development.
 Projects to date include Jump Cut, a talent development initiative for 16-25 year olds; Frontrunners, an Executive Coaching programme for business leaders from television, film and related media businesses; and FOCUS, a business development initiative for screen businesses in Scotland.